Skip to content

 Santorini

-Setting just two kilometers away from the capital Fira, Imerovigli is a picturesque village recognized as one of the authentic attractions in Greece.
-The village was used in ancient times to view approaching pirate ships because of the unobstructed view over the Caldera.
-Luckily nowadays, you can enjoy the breathtaking view that Imerovigli offers without the fear of pirates.
+Just two kilometres from the capital, Fira, Imerovigli is a picturesque village recognized as one of the authentic attractions in Greece.
+In ancient times, the village was used to watch approaching pirate ships because of the unobstructed view over the Caldera.
+Luckily, nowadays, you can enjoy the breathtaking view that Imerovigli offers without the fear of pirates.

 In contrast to the tourist hotspots Fira and Oia, Imerovigli has remained very quiet with no annoying crowd.
 Imerovigli is also the highest point on the edge of the Caldera.
-With its fantastic view of the volcanic crater and the Mediterranean Sea, Imerovigli is altogether a perfect place to enjoy the sunset without tourist crowds and to take some nice photos undisturbed.
+With its fantastic view of the volcanic crater and the Mediterranean Sea, Imerovigli is a perfect place to enjoy the sunset without tourist crowds and take some lovely photos undisturbed.

 Caldera

-For all of you who do not know what a caldera is, here comes a little digression.
-Considered as one of the natural wonders of the Earth, the Santorini Caldera is a 4-mile-long basin formed by a volcanic explosion over 3500 years ago.
+Here comes a little digression for all of you who do not know what a caldera is.
+Considered one of the Earth’s natural wonders, the Santorini Caldera is a 4-mile-long basin formed by a volcanic explosion over 3500 years ago.
 The explosion completely changed the topography of the Mediterranean coast, and the remaining basin soon became associated with the myths of Atlantis.

-Places like Oia or Fira are built exactly on the steep slopes of this caldera and that’s why they make such an incredible cinematic backdrop for your vacation on Santorini.
-But the caldera is not only a feast for the eyes but also an exciting excursion destination.
-One of the fun activities to do while in the area is going on an evening boat tour through the water-filled part of the caldera.
-We recommend taking your tour at sunset and with a fancy dinner.
+Places like Oia or Fira are built on the steep slopes of this caldera, which is why they make such an incredible cinematic backdrop for your vacation on Santorini.
+But the caldera is a feast for the eyes and an exciting excursion destination.
+One fun activity in the area is an evening boat tour through the water-filled part of the caldera.
+We recommend taking your tour at sunset and having a fancy dinner.

 Nea Kameni and Palea Kameni